 The desserts in Como are unbelievably delicious.
 In Como, you can try some unique local desserts like miascia and masigott.

-Everything I've eaten in Como has been great, both at expensive restaurants and casual eateries.
-And I'm ready to go to Como again just to eat such delicious food again!
+Everything I've eaten and drank in Como has been delicious, both at expensive restaurants and casual eateries.
+And I'm ready to go to Como again just to eat such devine food again!

 6. Buy Local Silk Products and Visit The Silk Museum in Como - Museo della Seta